rinigus/pure-maps/README.md

 * `narrative` - longer next maneuver instruction, should be available for all maneuvers

-* `onRoute` - whether current location is on route and movement is along it.
+* `alongRoute` - whether current location is on route and movement is along it.

 * `progress` - current progress along the route in percentage (0-100)